Getting started

 files that have the same file name as the corresponding entity.

-These must be loaded in Vivado with e.g.
+When not using tsfpga, scoped constraint files must be loaded in Vivado with e.g.

 read_xdc -ref asynchronous_fifo /home/lukas/work/repo/hdl-modules/hdl-modules/modules/fifo/scoped_constraints/asynchronous_fifo.tcl